 Pomalyst comes in the form of a capsule.

-The FDA-approved label for Pomalyst lists common side effects including fever, fatigue, weakness, cold or flu symptoms, back pain, trouble breathing, nausea, diarrhea, and constipation.
+The FDA-approved label for Pomalyst lists common side effects including fatigue, low bood count, constipation, nausea, diarrhea, infections of the upper respiratory tract, back pain, and fever.

-Rare but serious side effects listed for Pomalyst include liver failure and severe skin reactions.
+Rare but serious side effects listed for Pomalyst include liver failure, blood toxicity, tumor lysis syndrome, hypersensitivity, and severe skin reactions.

 For more details about this treatment, visit: